Mohan Prasad Subedi

 Any other essentials for your comfort

 Your experience at Annapurna Base Camp (ABC) can be greatly impacted by the time of year you choose to trek there.
 There are four distinct seasons in the area, and each has its charms and difficulties.
-However, because of their consistent weather, excellent visibility, and comfortable trekking conditions, spring (March-May) and autumn (September–November) are generally regarded as the best seasons for the ABC trek.
+However, because of their consistent weather, excellent visibility, and comfortable trekking conditions, spring (March-May) and autumn (September–November) are generally regarded as the best seasons for the Annapurna hike.

 Autumn is one of the most popular times for ABC trekking, all thanks to the post-monsoon freshness that clears the air and enhances visibility.
 The skies are crisp and blue, the trails are dry, and the mountain views are simply spectacular.